Cleanroom Classification Standards

 ISO 14644-2 Cleanroom Classification Monitoring

 ISO 14644-2 describes the practices for testing and monitoring cleanrooms to ensure they comply with classification standards.
-All cleanrooms require periodic testing to make sure they reach the necessary particle count allowances and are effectively maintaining a clean environment.
-Cleanrooms with more stringent standards (ISO Class 5 and lower) must commit to particle count tests every 6 months.
-All other cleanrooms must complete yearly tests.
-All cleanrooms must also test airflow and air pressure differentials annually.
+Periodic testing ensures all cleanrooms reach the necessary particle count allowances and maintain a clean environment.
+Higher-classification cleanrooms (ISO Class 5 and stricter) must complete particle count tests every six months, while all others must do so annually.
+In addition, every cleanroom must test airflow and air pressure differentials on a yearly basis.

 Some cleanroom applications must comply with special standards that are uniquely tailored to the threats facing their products and processes.
-Additional standards or industry requirements provide an extra level of protection, limiting allowed contaminants within controlled cleanroom spaces or specifying cleanroom layouts, safe operating practices, or cleaning procedures.
-These standards work to protect the products developed in cleanrooms and the people working to create them.
+Additional standards and industry requirements provide an extra level of protection, limiting contaminants within controlled cleanroom spaces and specifying layouts, safe operating practices, and cleaning procedures.
+Together, these standards protect both the products developed in cleanrooms and the people working to create them.
 A few examples of additional cleanroom standards are USP, ASTM and GMP.

 Federal 209E Standards